QSMxT/qsmxt.github.io/pages/2_using-qsmxt/3_qsm-reconstruction.md

 # QSM Reconstruction

 To run the QSM pipeline, data must first conform to the BIDS specification (see [data preparation](/using-qsmxt/data-preparation)).
+Each subject must have correctly combined T2\*-weighted phase images available.

 Use the following command to initiate the QSM pipeline: